 Annual air quality map

 Are you an urban planner?
 You can check on the map how traffic exhaust gases affect the air quality of planned sites on an annual basis in the present situation.
+The fine particle map shows the impact of local traffic, wood burning emissions, and particles transported from outside the country’s borders on air quality.

 However, please note: